 (Brings back memories, don’t they?)

 I could go on, but you get the point.
-These are game characters that had personalities and were very memorable.
-That is what a concept artist or a character designer will be creating for their clients.
+These are game characters with personalities and memorable moments.
+That is what a concept artist or a character designer creates for their clients.

-To create a great character requires much time, and in some cases, years of experience, and therefore, much money.
+For business owners, creating a great character requires much time and in some cases, years of experience and, therefore, much money.
+That’s where you come in.

 Let’s jump right in as to how you as a freelance designer should be charging!
 (I use the term broadly.
 This includes being a freelance illustrator, graphic designer, and character designer).